 It has been four hours and a half, and my butt has been hurting for more than two hours, as I jump off my rather uncomfortable seat regularly, breathing the diesel fumes!
 Starting at 5AM, the bus headed out in the night from the island of Flores, Guatemala.
-After only a few minutes on paved roads, it soon made a turn on an unpaved one that it was to follow for more than four hours… It seemed to be so close on the map… But the long retired US school bus drops off agriculture workers in ranches, stops to wait for locals in tiny villages, halts to let passengers buy meat from a pick-up truck loaded with a cooler crossing our way, makes its way uphill slowly and painfully, and slows down to cross huge muddy puddles… But here we are, at last: I have just seen the sign “Carmelita”!
+After only a few minutes on paved roads, it soon made a turn on an unpaved one that it was to follow for more than four hours… Hardly 100 kilometres: it seemed to be so close on the map… But the long retired US school bus drops off agriculture workers in ranches, stops to wait for locals in tiny villages, halts to let passengers buy meat from a pick-up truck loaded with a cooler crossing our way, makes its way uphill slowly and painfully, and slows down to cross huge muddy puddles… But here we are, at last: I have just seen the sign “Carmelita”!

-A soccer field on which black pigs and mules graze, a few grassy streets where chickens run, some houses clustered among the clearing in the middle of the forest, a former camp behind wooden fences… About 70 families live here today: this is less than half of what it used to be.
+A soccer field on which black pigs and mules graze, a few grassy streets where chickens roam, some houses clustered among the clearing in the middle of the forest, a former camp behind wooden fences… About 70 families live here today: this is less than half of what it used to be.

 As lost as it is in the middle of the subtropical humid forest of Guatemala, about 75km south of the Mexican border, Carmelita used to be a booming town!
 Founded in the early 19th century, families lived here while their men spent weeks in the forest, harvesting the precious chicle, the sap of the chicozapote tree.